Direct applications to Deakin for Trimester 1 2024 close 18 February 2024

 - Deakin code

 This course is approved by the University under the Higher Education Standards Framework.

 The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.

 To qualify for the Graduate Diploma of Sustainability, students must successfully complete 8 credit points, which must include the following.

-Plus any 4 course elective units from the specialisations below.
+Plus any five (5) course elective units from the list below.

 Intakes by location

 The availability of a course varies across locations and intakes.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Check each intake for up-to-date information on when and where you can commence your studies.

 - Available at:

 Course duration may be affected by delays in completing course requirements, such as accessing or completing work placements.